StressRefine/bdfTranslateProj/README.md

  Nastran inpurt file translator for stressRefine

-Updated Version will compile on linux or windows linux Version: download source, go into folder linuxDebug or linuxRelease and make all their, library will reside their
+Updated Version will compile on linux or windows linux Version: download source, go into folder linuxDebug or linuxRelease and make all their, executable will reside their

 Windows Visual Studio version
 that was last modified using